Records of the Western Regions

-The Great Tang Records on the Western Regions is a narrative of Xuanzang's nineteen-year journey from Chang'an in central China to the Western Regions of Chinese historiography.
-The Buddhist scholar traveled through the Silk Road regions of what is today Xinjiang in northwest China, as well as neighboring areas in Central Asia and south China.
-Beyond these Chinese locations, Xuanzang also travelled around the perimeter of India, as far south as Kanchipuram.
-Xuanzang's travels demarcate not only an important place in cross-cultural studies of China and India, but also cross-cultural studies throughout the globe.
-The text is set up as both an account of Xuanzang's religious pilgrimage as well as his report of the surrounding towns and provinces of Tang China.
+The Records of the Western Regions, also known by its Chinese name as the Datang Xiyuji or Da Tang Xiyu Ji and by various other translations and Romanized transcriptions, is a narrative of the Chinese Buddhist monk Xuanzang's 19 year journey from Tang China through the Western Regions to medieval India and back during the mid-7th century CE.

 The book was compiled in 646, describing travels undertaken between 626 and 645.
 Bianji, a disciple of Xuanzang, spent more than one year editing the book through Xuanzang's dictation.
+The text presents an account of Xuanzang's route with religious details as well as reports of the people and places he encountered.
+It is now considered not merely a landmark work in the history of Buddhism and Indo-Chinese relations but also in cross-cultural studies across the world.

+Xuanzang's pilgrimage began in the imperial capital of Chang'an (now Xi'an in China's Shaanxi Province) and followed the overland Silk Road through what is now Gansu and Xinjiang in northwest China.
+He travelled through Central Asia around the Himalayas to India, where he reached as far south as Kanchipuram.
+He then returned to China where, despite the illegality of his departure, his travels and scholarship were celebrated by the Emperor Taizong of Tang.

 Background

-While trade relations between India and China had been ongoing since 1st century CE and had been strengthened through the introduction of Buddhism into China, it was not until the expansion of the Turkic Khaganate began to threaten the borders of India and China that embassies were sent between the two regions for military alliances.
-Xuanzang is credited as being one of the first diplomats to establish such a relation between Tang dynasty China and the Indian empire of Kannauj.
+While trade relations between India and China had been ongoing from at least the 1st century CE, and had been strengthened through the expansion of Buddhism into China from the time of the Three Kingdoms, it was not until the expansion of the Turkic Khaganate began to threaten the borders of India and China that embassies were sent between the two regions for military alliances.
+Xuanzang is credited as being one of the first diplomats to establish such a relation between Tang China and the Kingdom of Kannauj.

 Xuanzang's travels were motivated by his deep interest in Buddhist lore.
-While he was not legally authorized by the Tang court to leave China, he managed to journey to India and record his meetings with kings of various Indian kingdoms.
+While he was not legally authorized by the Tang court to leave China, he managed to journey to India and record his meetings with the kings of various Indian kingdoms.
 Of particular note is emperor Harsha, whom Xuanzang managed to convince to send an emissary to Emperor Taizong of Tang.
 These diplomatic relations allowed Xuanzang to return to China without facing legal repercussions, instead granting him an audience with Taizong, who ultimately commissioned Xuanzang to write a record of his journeys to be entered into the official Tang records.

 Overview

-The book contains more than 120,000 Chinese characters and is divided into twelve volumes, which describe the geography, land and maritime transportation, climate, local products, people, language, history, politics, economic life, religion, culture, and customs in 110 countries, regions and city-states from Xinjiang to Persia, Tajikistan, Uzbekistan, India, and Sri Lanka, among other regions.
+The book contains more than 120,000 Chinese characters and is divided into twelve volumes, which describe the geography, land and maritime transportation, climate, local products, people, language, history, politics, economic life, religion, culture, and customs in 110 countries, regions and city-states from Xinjiang to Afghanistan, Eastern Iran, Tajikistan, Uzbekistan, Nepal, Northern India, and Sri Lanka, among other regions.